boshmaf/notebooks/dev-setup/README.md

 The goal of this notebook is to set up a Python developement environment on your computer.
 You only need to this once in order to play all notebooks, starting with this one.
 This is the "preliminary" notebook.

-# Estimated time to complete
+# Estimated time to finish

 15--30 minutes, depending on download speed :)